CassandraHjo/Rsearch/docs/reference/vs_cluster_size.md

 `Sequence`, see
 [`readFasta`](https://rdrr.io/pkg/microseq/man/readFasta.html).

-If neither `centroids` nor `otutabout` is specified (default), the function returns the centroid sequences as a FASTA object with an additional column `otu_id`.
+If neither `centroids`, `otutabout`, nor `uc` is specified (default), the function returns the centroid sequences as a FASTA object with an additional column `otu_id`.
 This column contains the identifier extracted from each sequence header.